 Simple decorations may be set up in the room for a meeting or exhibit, but nothing may be hung which will mark the wall, floor, or ceiling.
+Fire code dictates that nothing can be hanging from the ceiling.
 The group displaying them must remove all decorations and /or exhibits.
 No hay in allowed in the meeting rooms.
 All decorations should be removed at the end of the rental period.

 Available Hours: